 Live-in care is a popular choice of care, and yet many people still don’t know a lot about it.
-Here we look at five surprising facts about live-in care to help you understand a bit more about it.
+Here we look at five surprising facts to help you understand more about live-in care.

 Live-in care is a popular form of care, and yet, many people still don’t know a lot about it.
 This could be for many reasons, including assumptions that it is too expensive, or perhaps not realising the many benefits that it has for those receiving it.
 These following five facts about live-in care will most definitely surprise you, and likely make you think twice about your future care options: